 This church continued to work and labor, in spite of the opposition they faced.
 And it was their hope that inspired this endurance.
-Because, they had a hope fixed for them in heaven.
+Because they had a hope fixed for them in heaven.
 And it was a hope that nothing could shake.
 It was this hope that enabled them to persevere in spite of what they faced.
-They were convinced that what awaited them was better by far that what they were enduring now.
+They were convinced that what awaited them was better by far than what they were enduring now.

 What are we known by, as individuals, and local church communities?
 Are we known as people of faith, love, and hope?